United Nations Detention Unit: International Criminal Court

 Detainees are allowed to communicate in private with their defence teams and diplomatic representatives of their countries of origin.
 They are permitted visits from family members, spouses and partners, and spiritual advisors.

 Former Liberian president Charles Taylor, who was on trial before the Special Court for Sierra Leone, was held in the penitentiary.
-Other detainees held in the ICC Detention Centre included Thomas Lubanga Dyilo, Germain Katanga, Jean-Pierre Bemba, Laurent Gbagbo, Bosco Ntaganda, Charles Blé Goudé, Dominic Ongwen, Ahmad al-Faqi al-Mahdi amongst others.
+Other detainees held in the ICC Detention Centre included Thomas Lubanga Dyilo, Germain Katanga, Jean-Pierre Bemba, Laurent Gbagbo, Bosco Ntaganda, Charles Blé Goudé, Dominic Ongwen, Ahmad al-Faqi al-Mahdi, Rodrigo Duterte amongst others.